alcazarpierre/alcazarpierre/README.md

 <h3 align="center">A passionate developer from Peru</h3>

 - 🔭 I’m currently working on **my bootcamp´s final project**
+-

 - 🌱 I’m currently learning **JavaScript React Redux NodeJS Sequelize Express PostgreSQL**
+- I am very interested in analyzing processes to be able to contribute to their efficiency.
+I enjoy working on functional solutions that provide a better user experience.
 - 📫 How to reach me **alcazarpierre@gmail.com**

 <h3 align="left">Connect with me:</h3>